 Please note that some links may be affiliate links from which we may earn a commission.
 This is at no extra cost to you and keeps The Coffee Suite running.
 Thank you.

-I honestly never knew how well coffee stained wood until I tried it myself when making this DIY coffee print wall hanging you see below (you can get the print here).
+I honestly never knew how well coffee stained wood until I tried it myself when making this DIY coffee print wall hanging you see below.
 Nor did I realise how easy it would be.
 You don’t need to go out and spend a fortune on wood stain or expensive coffee.
 The coffee I used was a really cheap dark roast coffee from my local supermarket.

 In this article I will show you the results of the coffee wood stain experiment I did and also exactly what you need to do in order to achieve similar results.